The Birth Grounds Of Disc Golf In Alabama

 - QUICK PLAY - I've run all 18 hole solo in 40 minutes.
 Groups of 4 will generally take about an hour and a half.

 Cons: Not too many issues of substance with Brahan Springs Park.
-The biggest minor drawbacks are navigation and also the uniqueness of the last 16 holes.
+The biggest minor drawbacks is the uniqueness of the last 16 holes.

 - UNIQUENESS - For an almost fully wooded course, one of the lowest courses I've scored in terms of variety.
 Holes (1) and (2) are both wide open shots and then the last 16 wooded holes all have a similar feel.
 These 16 holes all weave through a tall ageing pine canopy.
 Sure the lines will cut left and right, but the surrounding elements are always the same.
 The lanes are moderately defined.
 Pockets to skip into are either loosely defined or non-existent.
 There are no water elements to contend with other than maybe the ditch along holes (3), (11) and (12).
 No par 4s or 5s, no doglegs or overhead plays.